LXShades/ringslingers/README.md

 # Credits
 This fangame contains ripped assets and levels, not only from Sonic itself, but another Sonic fangame: [Sonic Robo Blast 2](http://srb2.org) developed by Sonic Team Junior.
 All level designs, textures, sound effects, and characters belong to their respective owners.
 Sonic and related properties are the property of SEGA.

-This game and its creators has no direct relationship or affiliation with the aforementioned parties.
+This fangame and its creator(s) has no direct relationship or affiliation with the aforementioned parties.